{ Adopted on: 11 June 1975 }

 (5) The aforegoing powers of the State shall be exercised through a Governor whose rights and duties shall be determined by law.
 A law shall also determine the judicial power exercisedby the monastic authorities and the Holy Community, as well as the customs and taxation privileges of Mount Athos.

-(1) The State shall plan and co-ordinate economic activity in the country in order to consolidate social peace and protect the general interests with a view to achieving the development of all the sectors of the national economy.
+Article 106 [State and Economy](1) The State shall plan and co-ordinate economic activity in the country in order to consolidate social peace and protect the general interests with a view to achieving the development of all the sectors of the national economy.
 It shall take the necessary measure for the exploitation of the national resources in the atmosphere and the sub-terranean and under-sea deposits and for the promotion of regional development with special emphasis on strengthening the economy of mountainous and other areas and the islands.

-(2) Private enterprise may not be exercised in any way detrimental to liberty, human dignity6111, and the national economy.
+(2) Private enterprise may not be exercised in any way detrimental to liberty, human dignity

-(3) Without prejudice to the protection afforded under Article 107 in relation to re-exporting foreign capital, a law may regulate matters concerning the takeover of enterprises or the compulsory participation therein by the State or other public bodies, if the said enterprises are of monopolistic nature or of vital importance to the development of national resources or have as their main purpose the rendering of services to society as a whole.
+107 in relation to re-exporting foreign capital, a law may regulate matters concerning the takeover of enterprises or the compulsory participation therein by the State or other public bodies, if the said enterprises are of monopolistic nature or of vital importance to the development of national resources or have as their main purpose the rendering of services to society as a whole.

 (4) The price for the takeover or the compulsory participation by the State or other public bodies must be determined by the courts and must be commensurate to the value of the enterprise which is taken over or the value of the participation therein.